Customer Engagement

 What is SaaS onboarding?

-The first step of the SaaS customer onboarding is the most important one.
-You must clearly understand the single most important action that clients need to perform in order to get things started.
+The first step of the SaaS customer onboarding journey is the most important one.
+Thus, you must clearly understand the single most important action that clients need to perform to get things started.
 For instance, HelpCrunch users are required to install our chat widget on their website.
-Once done, they’ll be able to see the true value of what we have to offer.
-Otherwise, customers won’t be able to enjoy other functionality to its fullest potential.

 Why do you need a SaaS onboarding process?